 Respite care options include private in-home care, drop-off adult day programs, overnight facilities and even recreational activities and outings, Billman says.
-Depending on your loved one’s needs, you could use respite services to give them company, to help with personal care like bathing, or even to provide medical assistance.
+Depending on your loved one’s needs, you could use respite services to offer company, to help with personal care like bathing or even to provide medical assistance.

 Using respite care regularly provides the most positive benefits, Billman says, but caregivers can use it however much they’d like.
 She’s found that some people only use it one day a month, while others use it a few times a week so they can get grocery shopping done and have some social time outside of the house.

-She and her siblings work as a team and help take care of housekeeping, lawn care, grocery shopping, financial management and doctor’s appointments.
-The respite caregivers help with basic tasks such as preparing food, being present during bathtime to ensure safety and entertaining Solis’ mother.
+Solis and her siblings work as a team and help take care of housekeeping, lawn care, grocery shopping, financial management and doctor’s appointments.
+The respite caregivers help with basic tasks, such as preparing food, being present during bath-time to ensure safety and entertaining Solis’ mother.